Advocacy Action Center

 Protect Human Trafficking Survivors and Increase Penalties for Traffickers

-- Empower and incentivize local district and county attorneys to bring actions against alleged illicit massage businesses.
+- HB 444 (S. Thompson): Empower and incentivize local district and county attorneys to bring actions against alleged illicit massage businesses.

 - Allow outcry in all human trafficking prosecutions involving children.